- Magdalena Tanzer joined the ZEU team

 - Congratulations to Chadidscha Schoepffer for successfully defending her PhD thesis

-Chadidscha Schoepffer formerly employed as project coordinator at ZEU, successfully defended his PhD thesis entitled "Verfassungsgerichtsbarkeit in Senegal.
+Chadidscha Schoepffer formerly employed as project coordinator at the ZEU, successfully defended her PhD thesis entitled "Verfassungsgerichtsbarkeit in Senegal.
 Eine Analyse der Grundlagen, Entwicklung und Stellung verfassungsgerichtlicher Kontrolle in der Republik Senegal".